International admissions

 References

 A copy of the applicant's latest school report will be requested.
 References may also be requested from previous schools.
+If the applicant is currently attending an International or British school where the curriculum is delivered in English, a reference from that school will be requested.

 Boarding